j2638zha/j2638zha_SQ_W2/README.md

 **Controls:**

-- Swim: Arrow Keys or WASD
+- Move left/right: Arrow Keys or A/D
-- Boost and create bubbles: SPACE
+- Jump: Up Arrow or W

 **Opening the Chrome Console**